ReFusion: A Diffusion Large Language Model with Parallel Autoregressive Decoding: Methodology

-The training procedure for \textsc{ReFusion} is carefully designed to mirror the dynamics of our two-step decoding algorithm.
-This requires a data construction strategy that simulates the non-sequential, partially-decoded states encountered during generation, and a hybrid training objective that jointly optimizes the model's planning and infilling capabilities.
+The training procedure for \textsc{ReFusion} is carefully designed to mirror the dynamics of our two-stage decoding algorithm.
+This requires a data construction strategy that simulates the non-sequential, partially-decoded states encountered during generation, and a hybrid training objective that jointly optimizes the model's selecting and infilling capabilities.

 \paragraph{Training Data Construction.} To simulate the partially decoded states encountered during iterative generation, we introduce a three-step strategy to construct training data from each prompt-response pair $(p_0, r_0)$.
 The response $r_0$ is first partitioned into a sequence of $K$ slots, $\boldsymbol{S}_0=[S_0^1, \dots, S_0^K]$, each of size $k$.
 Then, a corrupted version $\boldsymbol{S}_t$ is constructed given a masking ratio $t \sim U(0,1)$ as follows: \textbf{(1) Random slot masking.} Analogous to token-level masking in traditional MDMs, we randomly select and mask $\lfloor tK \rfloor$ slots from the original sequence $\boldsymbol{S}_0$.
 Each selected slot is replaced with a block of $k$ ``\texttt{[MASK]}'' tokens. \textbf{(2) Permutation of clean slots.} Since the generation order of slots is dynamically determined, the model must learn to process context in any arbitrary permutation.
 To achieve this, we randomly permute the unmasked (clean) slots to form $\boldsymbol{S}^{\text{clean}}_t$, while keeping the original relative positions of the masked slots to form $\boldsymbol{S}^{\text{masked}}_t$. \textbf{(3) Reorder.} The final training instance $\boldsymbol{S}_t$ is assembled by concatenating the permuted clean slots followed by the masked slots.